CoderDojo/cp-local-development/README.md

 In order to get your changes deployed there might be several merges/upgrades to sort out.
 For example, if you update a banner, requiring changes in `cp-translations`, `cp-zen-frontend`, and `cp-zen-platform`, you need to:

-1. Merge `cp-translations` changes
+1. Merge `cp-translations` changes.
+Re-pull your master branch to get the auto-incremented version.
-2. Re-install yarn dependencies for `cp-zen-frontend`, and get them merged to master
+2. Update the version of `cp-translations` in packages.json for `cp-zen-frontend`, and re-install yarn dependencies, and get them merged to master.
+Re-puu your master branch to get the auto-incremented version number.
-3. Finally re-install yarn dependencies for `cp-zen-platform` and get those changes merged to master.
+3. Finally update the version of `cp-zen-frontend` in `cp-zen-platform`, re-install yarn dependencies, and then get those changes merged to master.

 This is because both `cp-zen-frontent` and `cp-zen-platform` independently depend on `cp-translations`, and then `cp-zen-platform` also depends on `cp-zen-frontend`.